input-output-hk/iogx/doc/nix-setup-guide.md

 emulation, but when working with nix flakes, the `aarch64-darwin` system will be selected by default.

-However, some projects at IOG cannot be build natively on `aarch64-darwin`.
+However, some projects at IOG cannot be built natively on `aarch64-darwin`.

 Therefore you must specify the `--system` explicitly to target `x86_64-darwin`.
 ```bash